The Story Behind the Prince Martin Epic Series

 Brandon went to school for 19 years, including college at Baylor University and law school at the University of Oklahoma College of Law.
 In 2001, a lovely lady agreed to marry Brandon.
 Now they have five great kids and live on the Oklahoma plains.
-For his day job, Brandon works in law enforcement.
-And he holds the rank of Commander in the U.S. Navy Reserve.
-When he’s not working or writing, Brandon enjoys spending time with his wife and kids, reading, hiking, biking, running, and visiting his parents’ 160-acre “Lazy H” ranch in northeastern Oklahoma to hunt, fish, target shoot, and ride four-wheelers.
+He holds the rank of Commander in the U.S. Navy Reserve.
+When he’s not working at his day job as an attorney or writing, Brandon enjoys spending time with his wife and kids, reading, hiking, biking, running, and visiting his parents’ 160-acre “Lazy H” ranch in northeastern Oklahoma to hunt, fish, target shoot, and ride four-wheelers.
 Brandon’s favorite authors are Patrick O’Brian, Walker Percy, C.S.
 Lewis, and J.R.R.
 Tolkien.
 His favorite books are The Lord of the Rings, A Canticle for Leibowitz, Lonesome Dove, The Road, The Stand, The Reverse of the Medal, A Christmas Carol, Love in the Ruins, and Endurance: Shackleton’s Incredible Voyage.
 His favorite movies are The Passion, The Shawshank Redemption, Master and Commander, It’s a Wonderful Life, A Few Good Men, High Noon, A Man for All Seasons, The Searchers, True Grit, and, of course, Braveheart.
 His favorite children’s books are The Clown of God, Horton Hatches an Egg, Horton Hears a Who, Saint George and the Dragon, and The Black Falcon.

 About the IllustratorJason Zimdars is an artist and designer best know as the Illustrator of It Doesn’t Have to Be Crazy at Work and the Prince Martin Epic series.